Alliedium/awesome-devops/demo/docker/docker_basic_commands_demo.md

 ```

-21. Get all records from 'accounts' table
+21. Get all records from `accounts` table

 ```
 SELECT * FROM accounts;
 ```

-Two records inserted on the previous step are displayed
+Two records are displayed that have been inserted on the previous step

 22. Quit psql